seth-ford603/Games/Game_1/WorldPackage/README.md

 ### WorldRenderer
 Responsible for rendering the world.
 The renderer tiles the `grassy_area.png` texture across the entire world and draws it relative to the camera, allowing the player to freely explore a world much larger than the game window.

+### DungeonEntrance
+Responsible for detecting when the user enters the dungeon.
+Just a colored rect that can draw itself to the screen and detect collisions.